Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many small restoration and repair projects at My Son are thanks to the My Son Restoration and Development Fund.
 Photo: V.L

 After 20 years of implementation, the My Son Restoration and Development Fund has brought about quite clear results.
-Many small restoration and renovation items such as locating architectural components, reinforcing surrounding walls, arranging artifacts, cleaning tower walls, etc. have been proactively and promptly implemented by the unit.
-In particular, the capital allocation for large restoration projects is also quick and convenient.
+Many small restoration and renovation items such as positioning architectural components, reinforcing surrounding walls, arranging artifacts, cleaning tower walls, etc. have been proactively and promptly implemented by the unit.
+In particular, the capital contribution for implementing large restoration projects is also quick and convenient.
 In just 5 years of implementing the project to preserve tower groups H, K, A (2017-2022), the total amount of counterpart funds from the My Son Restoration and Development Fund is about 5 billion VND.

 As of early July 2024, Quang Nam has 458 ranked relics, including 4 special national relics, 67 national relics and 387 provincial relics.
-Many of these relics have been and are deteriorating and need urgent annual restoration, especially at the two world cultural heritages of Hoi An and My Son.
+Many of these relics have been and are deteriorating and need urgent annual restoration, especially at the two world cultural heritage sites of Hoi An and My Son.

 Statistics show that Hoi An still has about 150 degraded relics that need to be supported, of which more than 20 relics are at risk of collapsing at any time, especially during the rainy and stormy season.